opea-project/GenAIExamples/comps/cores/telemetry/README.md

 ## Metrics

-OPEA microservice metrics are exported in Prometheus format and are divided into two categories: general metrics and specific metrics.
+OPEA microservice metrics are exported in Prometheus format under `/metrics` endpoint.

+They come in several categories:

-General metrics, such as `http_requests_total`, `http_request_size_bytes`, are exposed by every microservice endpoint using the [prometheus-fastapi-instrumentator](https://github.com/trallnag/prometheus-fastapi-instrumentator).
+- HTTP request metrics are exposed by every OPEA microservice using the [prometheus-fastapi-instrumentator](https://github.com/trallnag/prometheus-fastapi-instrumentator)
+- Megaservices export additional metrics for application end-to-end load / performance

-Specific metrics are the built-in metrics exposed under `/metrics` by each specific microservices such as TGI, vLLM, TEI and others.
-Both types of the metrics adhere to the Prometheus format.
+- Inferencing microservices such as TGI, vLLM, TEI provide their own metrics

-### General Metrics

-To access the general metrics of each microservice, you can use `curl` as follows:
+They can be fetched e.g. with `curl`:

 ```bash
 curl localhost:{port of your service}/metrics
 ```

-Then you will see Prometheus format metrics printed out as follows:
+### HTTP Metrics

+Metrics output looks following:

 ```yaml
 HELP http_requests_total Total number of requests by method, status and handler.